MKLab-ITI/JGNN/tutorials/GNN.md

 ## Initializing a GNN builder
-The class for buildign GNN architectures (`GCNBuilder`) extends the generic `LayerBuilder` for neural networks.
+The `GCNBuilder` class for building GNN architectures extends the generic `LayerBuilder` with common graph neural network operations.
 The only difference is that now we initialize it with a square matrix A, which is typically a normalization of the adjacency matrix, and a feature matrix h0 (this is different than the symbol h{0}).
-Given that you will most likely use normal neural layers, you only need to remember that in symbolic parsing A corresponds to the adjacency matrix and that layer representations should be annotated with h{l}.
-We may make a more customizeable version of the builder in the future, but these symbols will always be the default.
+Given that you will most likely use normal neural layers, you only need to remember that in symbolic parsing A will correspond to the adjacency matrix and that layer representations should be annotated with h{l}.
+We may make a more customizeable version of the builder in the future, but these symbols will always remain the default.
 Preferrably, each row of the feature matrix should correspond to the features of one node/sample.
 The normalized adjacency matrix can -and usually should- be sparse to save on memory.

-Most GNNs perform the renormalization trick (by adding 1 to the diagonal) before applying symmetric normalization on the adjacency matrix.
+Most GNNs perform the renormalization trick by adding a self-loop before applying symmetric normalization on the adjacency matrix.
 Assuming no existing self-loops, the following snippet shows how to apply those transformations on adjacency matrices, such as ones obtained from `Dadaset.graph()`.